hungphongbk/vue-ssr-docs/vi/routing.md

 Prior to Vue 2.5, this only worked for route-level components.
 However, with improvements to the core hydration algorithm in 2.5+, this now works seamlessly anywhere in your app.

-Note that it is still necessary to use `router.onReady` on both server and client before returning / mounting the app, because the router must resolve async route components ahead of time in order to properly invoke in-component hooks.
-We already did that in our server entry, and now we just need to update the client entry:
+Note that it is still necessary to use `router.onReady` on both server và client before returning / mounting the app, because the router must resolve async route components ahead of time in order to properly invoke in-component hooks.
+We already did that in our server entry, và now we just need to update the client entry:

 ``` js
 // entry-client.js